 Specific lines of inquiry and research methods are built into each major initiative that ATS undertakes with external funding.
 In addition, the research team and outside consultants engage in special research projects to support a broad understanding of theological education.

-As each ATS research project is completed, it is disseminated in a variety of ways to ensure maximum accessibility to the full membership of ATS, not only on this website but also through presentations at ATS education events, publication in the Theological Education journal and Colloquy Online, and inclusion in ATS blogs and other social media channels.
+As each ATS research project is completed, it is disseminated in a variety of ways to ensure maximum accessibility to the full membership of ATS, not only on this website but also through presentations at ATS education events, Colloquy Online, and in ATS social media channels.

 - Student religious and denominational affiliation trends in ATS schools—the first of two articles exploring denominational and religious affiliations of students in ATS schools